ikskuh/psi/heap/types.md

 ### `null`
 The null type can only accept a single value: `null`

-### `any`
-A variable with this type can accept any value, the type of the value must be queried at runtime.

 ### `char`
 This type can accept any kind of textual character and text control codes.
 This includes any unicode